John Peter Condon: State Department and ambassadorships

 Condon spoke English, Greek, French, German, and Arabic.
-He learned Arabic in 1966 in preparation for his tour in the Middle East.
+He learned Arabic in 1966 in preparation for his Middle East assignment.

-Condon served as US Ambassador to Fiji, Tonga, and Tuvalu concurrently.
-He resided in Suva during his time as ambassador and was the first resident ambassador in Fiji.
-He was also the US representative on the South Pacific Commission during his tenure.
-Condon's appointment to the ambassador post in Tuvalu came one year after the United States recognized the independent country of Tuvalu in 1978.
-The embassy's consular district was the largest in the Foreign Service at the time, covering Fiji, Tonga, Tuvalu, New Hebrides, French Polynesia, Kiribati, and New Caledonia.
+He later served as U.S. Ambassador to Fiji, Tonga, and Tuvalu concurrently, while also being the U.S. representative on the South Pacific Commission, residing in Suva as the first resident U.S. ambassador in Fiji.

+Condon’s appointment as ambassador to Tuvalu came one year after the United States recognized the country’s independence in 1978.

+The embassy’s consular district was the largest in the Foreign Service at the time, covering Fiji, Tonga, Tuvalu, the New Hebrides, French Polynesia, Kiribati, and New Caledonia.

-Condon was optimistic about interracial and interethnic cooperation upon leaving Fiji, but this proved to be an unstable conclusion as 1987 saw two military coups due to indigenous and Indo-Fijian tension.
+Condon was optimistic about interracial and interethnic cooperation upon leaving Fiji, though this optimism was later challenged when the 1987 Fijian coups d'état occurred due to tensions between Indigenous Fijians and Indo-Fijians.

 Retirement and death

 Condon retired in November 1980.
-He won many awards during his time in the State Department, including the Meritorious and Superior Honor Awards.
-He also received a decoration for exceptional civilian service from the Air Force, the Cross of the Knight of Social Merit from the President of the French Republic, and the Gallantry Cross from the President of South Vietnam.
+He received several awards during his State Department career, including the Meritorious Honor Award and the Superior Honor Award.
+He also received a decoration for exceptional civilian service from the U.S. Air Force, the Order of Social Merit from France, and the Gallantry Cross from the President of South Vietnam.

-Condon died in Auxerre, France on November 22, 2011, at the age of 91.
+Condon died in Auxerre, France, on November 22, 2011, at the age of 91.